 Crocosmia is associated with courage and bravery.
 Its vibrant and bold presence in the garden symbolizes strength and the willingness to take risks.

 The tall and upright flower spikes of Crocosmia signify a sense of adventure and exploration.
 The plant’s vertical growth and dynamic presence evoke a spirit of excitement and a desire for new experiences.

 Crocosmia’s unique and striking appearance is often seen as a symbol of creativity and artistic expression.
 The vibrant colors and distinctive form of its flowers inspire imagination and innovation.

 The flowers were associated with confidence, emotional strength, and warmth.

-After World War I and II, crocosmia flowers declined in popularity for a very practical reason: a shortage of workers due to the wars combined with the need to convert flower-growing fields to food crop-growing fields.
+After World War I and II, crocosmia flowers declined in popularity for a very practical reason: the wars caused a shortage of workers, and the need to convert flower-growing fields to food crop-growing fields further reduced demand.